 The MBE is a critical part of your bar exam score: It can be up to half of your score depending on your jurisdiction, and at least some essays will test MBE subjects.
 This means you can leverage your MBE proficiency to increase your overall score and get that much closer to passing the bar exam!

 BTW, this goes for anything else you agonize over (like which short outlines to use to help you memorize).
-Do your due diligence and be confident in your decision because the point isn’t which racquet you’ll use, but rather, your technique with it.
+Do your due diligence, and be confident in your decision.
+The point isn’t which racquet you’ll use, but rather, your technique and training with it.

 Otherwise, check out AdaptiBar (grab a discount code for AdaptiBar first) or UWorld here: